Frederick A. Aprim

 Country sections compile 20th century events highlighting crimes and incidents of oppression and discrimination against the native Assyrian Christian populations.

-Order Now!
-Out Of Print
+Out of Print

-For more information please contact the author at
+For more information, please contact the author at

 Assyrians: From Bedr Khan to Saddam Hussein